aj07/composer-wiki/Meeting-16th-March-2017.md

 Current agenda for this meeting:

+* Introductions - who are the Fabric Composer team?
 * What's new - what work has gone in recently, a "show and tell" of what we have achieved:
   * End-to-end demo showing the work on the Composer Playground.
   * Tools demo showing Protocol Buffer to Composer conversion, as well as Atom/VSCode plugin support.